Has EUDAMED been delayed until 2023?

 US FDA GUDID: Technically it is possible to download all the contents in the USA FDA’s Global Unique Device Identification Database.
 However, it is not user friendly.
 Aside from the fact that it is 1) an extremely large file and 2) downloads in XML format and must be converted into excel, it is not easy to search through.
 Further, it will not list the GMDN code, only the device group’s term and definition.

-If you are not able to locate a suitable GMDN code for your device, then you can submit a New Enquiry to the GMDN Agency.
+If you are not able to locate a suitable GMDN code for your device, then you can submit an “Enquiry” to the GMDN Agency.
+Note that you must create an account with the GMDN Agency in order to submit a request for a new code.
+Members with a Basic (i.e., free) account are subject to a £100 fee per inquiry.

 The Agency will request the product description, including the intended purpose.
 They will then review the product against available codes and decide if: